ATKata/collections-kata/README.md

-This is a template for Gradle Java projects
+This Kata is based around manipulating collections (of people)

+Picking either a Java7 or Java8 implementation, implement the methods from the People interface.